How To Apply for a U.S. Passport

-- Your previous U.S. passport was issued when you were younger than age sixteen
+Your previous U.S. passport was issued when you were younger than 16 years old

-If you don’t fall under any of these eligibility requirements, you can submit a passport renewal application.
+If you don’t fall under any of these eligibility requirements, you can submit a U.S. passport renewal application with Form DS-82.

 To complete a U.S. passport application, you need to fill out Form DS-11, gather supporting documents, pay the fee, and submit the form.